 - With a sales quota for SAP services under Bluefin Solutions, John Appleby provided an enormous amount of false information about HANA.

 - John Appleby served as a source of false information on HANA.

-Introduction to John Appleby’s Prediction on HANA
+Video Introduction: John Appleby’s Prediction on HANA

 John Appleby begins his article with the following quotation.

 “We’ve heard a lot about the SAP HANA database platform over the last 18 months since its release, and whilst we are in the quiet period between end of year and SAP releasing earnings reports in mid-January, the investors I talk to are talking about bookings between €350m and €400m for the year (as compared to €160m in the first full year, 2011), which probably makes SAP HANA the fastest growing database of all time, if not the fastest growing enterprise software product – ever.”